Luca-Elias-Schaefer/Arvato-Customer-Segmentation/README.md

-# ArvatoCustomerSegmentation
+# Arvato Customer Segmentation
 In this project, we create a customer segmentation report for Arvato Financial Solutions.
+The project is divided into three main parts:
+- Data preprocessing
+- Unsupervised learning to create customer segments
+- Supervised learning to predict which individuals are most likely to respond to a marketing campaign

 ## Libraries
 import numpy as np